Skip to main content

 ])

-Each dict must have at least content; file_path, finding_type, and metadata are optional.
+Each dict needs at least content. file_path, finding_type, and metadata are optional.
+Returns the count actually stored (entries that fail or have empty content are skipped).

 if coverage < 0.5:

-print("Cache is sparse — agent should do a full review")
+print("cache is sparse - do a full review")

 else: